How to look for records of... Merchant seamen’s campaign medal records 1914-1918

 What are these records?

-These records consist of over 155,000 index cards recording the issue of the British War Medal and the Mercantile Marine Medal to merchant seamen and officers in the First World War.
-There is also a list of recipients of the Silver War Badge.
-You can search these records using Discovery.
+These are records of the issuing of the British War Medal, the Mercantile Marine Medal and the Silver War Badge to merchant seamen and officers in the First World War.

 How do I search the records?

 You can search the records in BT 351/1 using Discovery, our catalogue, by filling in the form below.

 You do not have to fill out every field to search these records.

 You can download the entire list of 155 recipients of the Silver War Badge from MT 9/1404 for a single fee.
 You will need to scroll through the downloaded PDF file to locate the merchant seaman that you are interested in.
 The recipients appear in badge number order.

 What information do the records contain?

 British War Medal and Mercantile Marine Medal index cards

 The index cards, in BT 351/1/1 and BT 351/1/2, provide the following information:

 - medals, ribbons and clasps issued (a date next to any of these indicates that the award was issued)